 Frequently asked questions

-Detailed below are answers to some of the most common queries candidates experience while applying for vacancies at Frontline AIDS.
-If your question is not answered here, you can email email@example.com
+Check out the answers to some of the most common queries from candidates who are applying for vacancies.
+If your question is not answered here, you can email firstname.lastname@example.org

 1. HOW DO I APPLY?